Shell rot can be scary, but it is treatable and preventable. Read below to learn how to fix shell rot and how you can prevent it.

 Can I Treat Shell Rot At Home?

-Yes, you can treat shell rot at home especially at its early stages.
+Yes, you can treat shell rot at home, especially in its early stages.
 However, it is often a long process that requires consistent cleaning and aggressive treatment.
 You will need to clean your turtle’s shell and apply an antiseptic like betadine and give it some time to dry every day (dry docking).
-As always, make sure to bring your RES to the vet if it looks like a bad case of shell rot or if it is not improving after treatment at home.
+As always, make sure to bring your turtle to the vet if it looks like a bad case of shell rot or if it is not improving after treatment at home.

 What you’ll need:

 - Topical antibacterial medicine (if needed)

 - Clean towels and towels you don’t mind soaking in betadine